RenegadeMinds/helloworld/Hello World C++.md

 		}
 ```

+## Wire Up and Set a Daemon Configuration

 libxayagame expects a configuration.
 Copy and paste the following.

 	xaya::GameDaemonConfiguration config;

 We'll fill the configuration with data from our flags.
+Write code to fill the flags or copy and paste the following into your main method.

 ```c++
 	  config.XayaRpcUrl = FLAGS_xaya_rpc_url;